Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/api/create-an-earn-order.md

 ### Create an Earn Order

 Create an earn order to attempt to add points to a loyalty program member's account.
-An earn order first requires a successful [member validation](#member-validations) that has not linked to another order.
+An earn order first requires a successful [member validation](#member-validations) that is not linked to another order.

 To create a new earn order, POST to `/lps/<lp-id>/earn/` a link to the member validation and the amount to credit the member's account.
 A pic can also be included in the request but is not required.
 Additional fields can be included in the data object.
 Requests must be signed with your app's credentials.